Betrix-ID/WebSu-Plus/website/docs/guide/WebSu-info.md

 # WebSu Plus (WebPlus)

-### *Bridging the Gap Between Web Modules and System Control*
+### *Bridging the Gap Between Web Technologies and System Operations*

-**WebSu Plus** adalah platform eksperimental terbuka yang dirancang untuk membangun dan menjalankan **modul berbasis web** di ekosistem Android.
-Kami hadir untuk mendobrak batasan kaku antara pengguna biasa dan kontrol sistem tingkat lanjut.

-## 💡 Mengapa WebSu Plus?

-::: tip Kebanyakan aplikasi "Web Manager" di Android mewajibkan akses Root.
-Hal ini sering menjadi penghalang bagi pengguna yang ingin kustomisasi lebih namun tidak ingin mengambil risiko "rooting".
+**WebSu Plus** is an open-source experimental platform engineered to develop and execute **web-based modules** within the Android ecosystem.
+The project aims to eliminate the rigid boundaries between standard user interfaces and advanced system-level control.

+## Vision and Purpose

+::: tip Technical Insight
+While traditional Android system managers often mandate Root access, WebSu Plus provides a versatile alternative for users who require advanced customization without the security implications of permanent rooting.
 :::

-**WebSu Plus hadir sebagai solusi:**
-* **Akses Hybrid:** Menggunakan izin ADB/Shizuku sebagai pengganti peran Super User, namun tetap mendukung Root penuh bagi yang memilikinya.
-* **Low Barrier to Entry:** Dirancang dengan antarmuka yang intuitif sehingga orang awam bisa langsung mulai tanpa harus belajar teknis yang rumit.
-* **Universal Command:** Menawarkan kontrol sistem yang konsisten di berbagai jenis perangkat.

-## ✨ Fitur Utama

-* **Universal Terminal Executor:** Jalankan perintah terminal langsung dari aplikasi.
-Mendukung deteksi otomatis antara mode *root* dan *unroot*.
-* **WebUI Plugin System:** Ekosistem modul berbasis web dengan dukungan API JavaScript universal.
-Bangun antarmuka kontrol Anda sendiri dengan teknologi web.
+**The WebSu Plus Solution:**
+* **Hybrid Access Model:** Leverages ADB and Shizuku permissions as an alternative to Superuser privileges, while maintaining comprehensive support for rooted environments.
+* **Streamlined Accessibility:** Designed with an intuitive interface to lower the barrier to entry for users, regardless of their technical expertise.
+* **Unified Command Structure:** Delivers consistent system control and execution across diverse device architectures.

+## Core Capabilities

+* **Universal Terminal Executor:** Facilitates direct terminal command execution within the application.
+Features intelligent environment detection to automatically toggle between privileged and non-privileged modes.
+* **WebUI Plugin Architecture:** A robust ecosystem for web-based modules powered by a universal JavaScript API.
+This allows developers to construct sophisticated control interfaces using standard web technologies.
-* **Multi-Provider Support:** Terintegrasi penuh dengan akses pihak ketiga seperti **Magisk, KernelSU, APatch (Sukisu),** dan **Shizuku**.
+* **Comprehensive Provider Integration:** Fully compatible with leading authorization providers, including **Magisk, KernelSU, APatch (Sukisu),** and **Shizuku**.
-* **Third-Party Plugin Friendly:** Mendukung eksekutor terminal universal dan plugin dari pengembang lain.

-## 🛠️ Kompatibilitas Sistem

-WebSu Plus dirancang untuk fleksibilitas maksimal:
-* - **Tanpa Root:** Menggunakan bantuan **Shizuku** atau ADB.
-* - **Dengan Root:** Performa maksimal melalui **Magisk** atau **KernelSU**.
-* - **Universal:** Berjalan pada berbagai versi Android dengan API yang stabil.

-## 🌱 Masa Depan & Keberlanjutan

-WebSu Plus adalah proyek yang terus tumbuh.
-Kami akan terus bereksperimen dengan segala kemungkinan baru di Android untuk memastikan aplikasi ini tetap relevan, ringan, dan bertenaga bagi semua pengguna.

-> **Eksperimen Tanpa Batas.** Kendalikan perangkat Anda dengan cara yang lebih modern, sederhana, dan terbuka.
+* **Extensible Ecosystem:** Architected to support third-party terminal executors and community-developed plugins.

+## System Compatibility

+WebSu Plus is engineered for maximum architectural flexibility:
+* **Non-Root Environments:** Operational via **Shizuku** or ADB service bridging.
+* **Rooted Environments:** Optimized for peak performance through **Magisk**, **KernelSU**, or **APatch**.
+* **Universal Support:** Maintains stability across multiple Android versions through consistent API implementation.

+## Development Roadmap

+WebSu Plus is a dynamic, evolving project.
+Our commitment is to continuously explore emerging Android capabilities to ensure the platform remains lightweight, high-performance, and accessible to the global developer community.

+> **Limitless Experimentation.** Manage your device through a modern, simplified, and open-source framework.